Saint Walker: DC Rebirth

 In the DC Rebirth title Hal Jordan and the Green Lantern Corps, Saint Walker appears on an unknown planet, and is engaged in battle with hostile aliens when Hal Jordan and Kyle Rayner arrive.
-After they destroy the hostile aliens, Hal and Kyle ask Saint Walker to join them in meeting with Ganthet and Sayd.
-Saint Walker arrives at the new base of the Green Lantern Corps on Mogo, and is reunited with the sentient planet.
-Later, Ganthet and Sayd test Saint Walker, attempting to form a psionic link with Kyle's White Lantern power, as they believe that this could bring about the resurrection of the Blue Lantern Corps, but they are prevented from doing so, though Saint Walker experiences visions of an unknown presence.
+After they destroy the hostile aliens, Hal and Kyle ask Walker to join them in meeting with Ganthet and Sayd.
+Walker arrives at the new base of the Green Lantern Corps on Mogo, and is reunited with the sentient planet.
+Later, Ganthet and Sayd test Walker, attempting to form a psionic link with Kyle's White Lantern power, as they believe that this could bring about the resurrection of the Blue Lantern Corps.
+They are prevented from doing so, though Walker experiences visions of an unknown presence.

 Powers and abilities

-Saint Walker possesses a blue power ring which is fueled by the emotion hope.
-While hope is the most powerful of the seven emotions, he must be near an active Green Lantern's power ring to tap into his own ring's full power.
-Otherwise, the rings are only capable of the default abilities of flight and a protective aura.
-This is due to the fact that the power of hope is nothing without the willpower to act on it.
-Blue rings must be fueled by true hope to operate at their users' command.
+Saint Walker possesses a blue power ring which is fueled by hope.
+He can create energy constructs, heal others, amplify the power of Green Lanterns, and weaken Red and Yellow Lanterns.
+However, Walker must be in proximity to Green Lanterns to use his powers fully, as hope is useless without willpower to act on it.

-While under the influence of a nearby green power ring, Saint Walker can heal wounds.
-The ring's power can be supplemented with the hope of other living beings; for instance, Saint Walker and Warth were able to reduce a dying sun's age by 8.6 billion years because of the hope emanating from the inhabitants of a nearby planet.
-A blue ring can negatively impact the performance of rings on the opposite side of the emotional spectrum.
-During his initial meeting with the JLA, Saint Walker discovered that his abilities can also be augmented by proximity to Starman (Mikaal Tomas).

-As the first and most experienced Blue Lantern, Walker has shown the ability to channel his aura to increase his strength and hold his own in a fight against many adversaries.